 The Social Work Department is comprised of two offices.
-The primary office is located
+The offices of both the

-West Annex, the white building next door.
+floor of the hospital.
 The department is staffed Monday through Friday,

 8:00AM - 4:30PM.
 The social worker will meet with families at other hours by appointment.

 The social worker or discharge planning nurse may be contacted via phone by either the

 Nursing or Floor Supervisor, should a problem, question, or crisis arise after-hours.

 The Social Worker provides services for patients from newborn through geriatric.